 The size of the poster boards is 2mx1m, suggested poster size is 120 cm (width) x 80 cm (height).

 You can put up your poster in the morning on the day of your presentation.
 It has to be removed after the poster session.

 We recommend to prepare widescreen (16:9) slides in HD resolution (1920x1080 pixels).

 A PC laptop with PowerPoint will be available for presentation, but you should also be able to connect your own computer to the projector via HDMI or VGA cables.
 Please bring your own converter to any other connectors (such as USB-C, DisplayPort, MiniDisplayPort, DVI).

 We recommend to have a backup USB stick with your presentation in .ppt or .pptx format in case of emergency.

-Each paper presentation will be 15-minutes long with additional 5-minute question time.
+Each paper presentation will be 15 minutes long with an additional 5-minute Q&A.

-Each regular symposium talk will be 15-minutes long with 5-minute question time.
-There will be an additional 10-minute period for general discussion at the end of the symposium session.
+Each regular symposium talk will be 15 minutes long with an additional 5-minute Q&A. There will be an additional 10-minute period for general discussion at the end of the symposium session.